Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 - You will use the VS Code text editor when you need to implement a web page using the aforementioned programming languages and write technical documentation in Markdown.
-Students who want to pair program with the course instructor, one of the student technical leaders, or another student in the class should also use VS Code's Live Share feature.
+Students who want to pair program with the course instructor or (when appropriate and required by the assignment) another student in the class should also use VS Code's Live Share feature, including the features that let you share a terminal window or a running server.
   Although students may elect to use a different text editor than VS Code, the course instructor and the student technical leaders will only be available for remote pair programming and debugging through VS Code.
 You can learn more about VS Code by visiting this web site:

   https://code.visualstudio.com/

-- You will use a terminal window to allows you to execute commands such as the creation of a web server or the rendering of a static web site.
+- You will use a terminal window that allows you to execute commands such as the creation of a web server or the rendering of a static web site.
 Students may consider using a customized terminal for their operating system or the integrated terminal in VS Code.
-Students should work with the course instructor and the student technical leaders to ensure that their chosen terminal window will support all of the course activities, such as running a web server, generating a web site, starting a Docker container, and running an project assessment tool like GatorGrader.
+Students should work with the course instructor to ensure that their chosen terminal window will support all of the course activities, such as running a web server, generating a web site, starting a Docker container, committing source code to a GitHub repository, and running an project assessment tool like GatorGrader.

 ## Please Stay in Touch